Aortic Stenosis in Children

 - The coronary arteries that send blood to the heart muscle may not get enough blood.

-What causes aortic stenosis?A child can be born with aortic stenosis.
+What causes aortic stenosis in a child?A child can be born with aortic stenosis.
 This means the aortic valve didn’t form as it should before birth.
 Sometimes this problem is caused by a genetic problem.
 But most of the time, the cause for this isn’t known.
 In older children, aortic stenosis may occur after an untreated strep infection.

 The symptoms of aortic stenosis vary, depending on how old your child is.
 They also vary by how severe the blockage is.
 For example, a child with mild aortic stenosis may have few symptoms.
 Or he or she may not have any symptoms.
 Symptoms may not show up until adulthood.
 Or an infant may have trouble feeding and may not gain weight.
 In severe (critical) aortic stenosis, infants are very ill.